Application management (legacy)

 Register an application or service

-1. In the Identity Cloud admin UI, go to Applications, and click + Add Application.
+In the Advanced Identity Cloud admin UI, go to Applications, and click + Add Application.

 Create a client profile

-1. In the Identity Cloud admin UI, click Applications.
+In the Advanced Identity Cloud admin UI, click Applications.

 Client Credentials